The Best Pumpkin Banana Bread

-I waited until the start of September, but I can’t wait any longer.
-It’s PUMPKIN season so let’s begin with a bang, shall we?
-Time for the best pumpkin banana bread you’ve ever tasted.
-It’s a nice ease into #allthingspumpkin because it still has all your favorite things about typical banana bread but with the added pumpkin flavor!
+It’s a nice ease into pumpkin season because it still has all your favorite things about typical banana bread but with the added pumpkin flavor!
+Win-win!

 Pumpkin Banana Bread

 I always seems to have overripe bananas on the counter, and that is the secret to a great banana bread.
 Over-ripe bananas are sweeter and easier to mash for your banana bread.

 So grab a few extra bananas at the store and let them ripen up.
 You’ll thank me later.
 Of course, stock up on canned pumpkin too!
 It’s fall, y’all!

 My Mom gave me her grandmother’s famous banana bread recipe – it’s over 100 years old!
 So we did a little baking to give it a pumpkin twist!
 It makes two loaves so half it if you prefer just one, but trust me – you’ll want two loaves of this bread.
 Gift one loaf to a friend.
 They’ll thank you — and then ask you for the recipe.

 Tips for the Perfect Pumpkin Banana Bread

 - Use canned pumpkin, not canned pumpkin pie filling for this pumpkin banana bread

 - Set butter out several hours before baking so that it will be at room temperature.

 - Also let eggs come to room temperature before baking